StevePro7/PlatformerSMS/README.md

 https://yhoo.it/2HdDJfu

 20/03/2019

+UPDATE
+Backed out the changes outlined below because it caused to much data to be stored and configured Plus the additional calculations required Abs() all of which impacted on performance Therefore, will go with the simpler version...!

+Stress testing
+Max 2x enemys
+Max 2x guards where the 2x guards are on the same plane causes noticeable lag "occasionally" But 4x guards on one plane if fine OR 3x guards on one plane plus 1x enemy seems OK too Cool thing now is that I can have 2x enemys on the same plane!

 Enemy movement : if velX = 3 [max] then make tile width divisible by 3 ie 3, 6, 9, 12 contiguous tiles wide
 This guarantees that enemy will not have to fill in tiny "blanks" towards the end.
 Obv 1+2+4 will work OK but 4 is too "fast"